 When the consultation is complete, arrange a meeting of the working party or steering group to discuss the outcomes and set a date for your first meeting.

-Start thinking about the specific roles you’ll need to appoint and the skills required for each.
+Start thinking about the remit and purpose of the Parent Council.
+Who will chair the first meeting?
+Also think about specific roles you’ll need to appoint and the skills required for each.

-More about roles and skills (Parentkind member only)
+More about roles and skills (Parent Council member only)

 Step 4.
 Announce your first meeting and begin to recruit members